insanum/gcalcli/docs/README.md

   you put here isn't important.
 It's just what will show up when gcalcli opens up the OAuth website.
 Anything optional can safely be left blank.
 * Go back to the credentials page and grab your ID and Secret.
-* If desired, add the client_id and client_secret to your .gcalclirc:
+* If desired, add the client-id and client-secret to your .gcalclirc:

-        --client_id=xxxxxxxxxxxxxxx.apps.googleusercontent.com
+        --client-id=xxxxxxxxxxxxxxx.apps.googleusercontent.com
-        --client_secret=xxxxxxxxxxxxxxxxx
+        --client-secret=xxxxxxxxxxxxxxxxx

 * Remove your existing OAuth information (typically ~/.gcalcli_oauth).
-* Run gcalcli with any desired argument, making sure the new client_id and client_secret are passed on the command line or placed in your .gcalclirc.
+* Run gcalcli with any desired argument, making sure the new client-id and client-secret are passed on the command line or placed in your .gcalclirc.
 The OAuth authorization page should be opened automatically in your default browser.